-White Collar Crime & Theft FAQ | Clearwater - Tampa
+White-Collar Crime & Theft FAQ | Clearwater - Tampa

 Over the years, Florida has cracked down on theft and white-collar crimes.
 Typically, the crimes involve the specific intent to deprive someone or some agency of property or money.
 The intent may be proved by the circumstances surrounding the actions of the person charged or using other individuals involved in the offense.
 The government or state agency must prove specific intent, which, often, is very difficult to do.
-Here are some common questions that our firm receives from involved in white-collar crime and theft cases.
+Here are some common questions that our firm receives from those involved in white-collar crime and theft cases.

 If you have questions related to your specific case, you can contact us 24/7 for a free case review.

-Here are some common questions that our firm receives from clients involved in white collar crime and theft cases:
+Here are some common questions that our firm receives from clients involved in white-collar crime and theft cases:

 White-collar crime is a term used to describe a category of non-violent crimes involving theft of money, services, or property.
 Typically, the crimes involve a large amount of money.
 If the crime involves multiple people in various geographical locations, the federal government may become involved.

 Blue-collar crimes usually involve the threat or use of violence.

 Is theft a misdemeanor or a felony?

 Theft may be a misdemeanor or a felony depending on the amount of money involved and what was stolen.
 Additionally, a misdemeanor theft may be enhanced to a felony regardless of the amount of money involved if you have been convicted of two prior thefts.

 How do I know if I am being investigated for a white-collar crime by the federal government?